ROBROICH/TEAMS-Chatbot-Microsoft-SAP-Graph/README.md

 Here the demo ends for now and as further enhancement different actions could be triggered by the call-center agent now.

 One example could be sending an email with an update about the order status or a call via Teams.

+## Pitfall
+Up to now the bot was not pushed to Azure but the request were redirected via the NGROK to your local environment.
+Each time you restart NGROK the endpoint exposed via NGROK will change.
+Consequently, you must update the value in your Bot Channel Registration Settings i.e. in the Messaging endpoint defined there.

 # Summary and next steps
 As stated at the beginning of this document, the intention of this lab is to enable developers in extending and modifying this starter implementation.